gwydirsam/go-scrum/README.md

   -a, --all           List all metadata details (default true) -D, --date string   Date for scrum (default "2017-12-11") -h, --help          help for list
-  -t, --tomorrow      List scrums for the next day
-  -1, --usernames     List usernames only
+  -t, --tomorrow      List scrums for the next weekday -1, --usernames     List usernames only
   -Z, --utc           List mtime data in UTC
-  -y, --yesterday     List scrum for yesterday
+  -y, --yesterday     List scrum for the previous weekday

 Global Flags:
   -F, --log-format string        Specify the log format ("auto", "zerolog", or "human") (default "auto")